 Don’t Delay

-Recognize how fast odds can change when action drives the numbers.
-There might be a lovely 10/1 betting market on a horse recommended by bloggers and serious handicappers.
-But as the buzz around the animal grows, those odds can shrink in a hurry.
+Understand how quickly the numbers can change when action drives them.
+There may be a lovely 10-1 betting market on a horse that is recommended by both bloggers and serious handicappers.
+But the moment the horse starts to get some excitement, those odds are likely to change, and change quickly.

-It’s best not stroll to the office, check the betting board, and then take a weekend in the outback while pondering whether or not to make the bet.
-Take advantage right away when there’s something tasty available.
+It is not advisable to go to work, check the betting board, and then spend the weekend in the outback contemplating whether or not to make the bet.
+If there is something delicious on offer, seize the moment and take advantage.

 Be a Skeptical Consumer

-Do not listen to any advice or predictions made on the betting sites themselves.
-No, they’re not necessarily traps meant to trick gamblers into making the wrong wager.
-Most bloggers at racebooks are knowledgeable and love the sport.
-But they’re too self-interested to print truly hot tips based on insider info and buzz from trainers and fans.
+Don't heed the advice or predictions offered by betting sites.
+No, they're not necessarily traps designed to lure gamblers into making the wrong bet.
+Most racebook bloggers are quite knowledgeable and love the sport.
+But they're too self-interested to print truly hot picks based on inside information and buzz from trainers and fans.

 Don’t Pay for Picks

-Casinos want their customers putting money in one spot.
-That’s why they’re not too excited about sending readers to sites where Tom, Dick, and Harry pretend to have picks worth the sale price.
+Gambling establishments want their patrons to gamble in one place.
+So they're not too happy about being directed to places where people named Tom, Dick, and Harry pretend to have choices worth the price.

 Organize Your Thoughts First

-For the newbie gambler, it’s important to write down a list of goals and preconditions for what you would like to get out of the experience.
-Not only will it help to strategize and avoid embarrassing losses, but it will also impact the type of bets on the board that catch your eye.
+For the inexperienced player, it's important to write down a set of goals and objectives for what you hope to gain from the activity.
+This will not only help you to develop a strategy that will avoid unfathomable losses, but it will also make a difference in the types of games that appeal to you.

-For instance, if the goal is to have fun jackpot-hunting, betting on long-shot sleepers can be a thrilling experience…sometimes.
-But when the horse doesn’t even make the gate (or the final turn), a loss can feel piled-up on other losses.
-Gamblers worried about staying in the black can try betting on a few more favorites and co-favorites.
+For example, if you want to enjoy the fun of chasing the jackpot, betting on long-shot sleepers can sometimes be an exhilarating experience.
+But if your horse doesn't even make it to the starting gate or the final turn, the loss feels like just another one to pile on top of all the other losses.
+If you're worried about the bottom falling out of your bankroll, try backing a few more sure-fire favorites and co-favorites.

 Ignore the “Lottery”

 Trifecta and superfecta markets get big, splashy headlines.
-There’s always a story about how some lady in Melbourne won by picking horses with hatpins and got a $200,000 payout.
-But what do those reports remind you of?
-Indeed, playing the trifecta and superfecta markets are like playing a lottery.
+There's always a story about how some lady in Melbourne won $200,000 by picking horses with hatpins.
+But what do these stories remind you of?
+In fact, playing the trifecta and superfecta markets is like playing the lottery.

-Apply common sense and a dose of realism.
-The most cost-efficient bets are still placed on a single horse to win, place, or show.
-Boring and old-fashioned?
+Use common sense along with a healthy dose of realism.
+The most cost-effective bets are still placed on a single horse to win, place or show.
+Dull and unsophisticated?
 Sure.
 But effective.

 Horse Racing Betting Strategy